If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

 Aconcagua & High Mountain Andes

-Aconcagua in the Andes is the highest peak in South America and if with just three weeks of mild effort you can too summit it!
+Aconcagua in the Andes is the highest peak in this hemisphere and if with just three weeks of mild effort (and a lifetime of preparation) you, too, can summit it.

-I mean, that or with a day trip you can gaze up at it and go on a short trek at its feet.
+There is that option or with this day trip option that allows you to gaze up at it from a safe distance and go on a short trek at its feet.

 This High Mountain tour is the most popular day tour into the mountains from Mendoza.
-It includes a lot in one day.
+But it’s good to keep in mind that it’s a long day.

-The 3-hour drive (long but incredibly scenic) brings you to Aconcagua Provincial Park including stunning vistas along Ruta 7 through the towns of Potrerillos and Upsallata.
-The tour is friendly for all budgets but the group is large on a coach bus.
+A 3-hour drive brings you to Aconcagua Provincial Park including stunning vistas along Ruta 7 through the towns of Potrerillos and Upsallata along the way.

 It includes the same highlights as above but with a group of max 8 people and a traditional asado lunch in Upsallata.

-If you want to properly hike, then go on this tour to hike to Confluencia Camp.
+If you want to properly hike, then go on this tour to hike to Confluencia Base Camp.

-It’s a full day and the hike itself is about 11 miles making it ideal for hiking enthusiasts who want to experience more than just a superficial visit to the park.
+It’s also a full day and the hike itself is about 11 miles.
+The tour is ideal for hiking enthusiasts who want to experience more than just a superficial visit to the park.

 See Puente del Inca